izelaciman/react-grid/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Known issues
-Search could be implemented 2 ways with button click and user typing the input box, I chose input typing method, this can be api costly but I prevent that with cancelling in progress ajax requests.
+Search could of been implemented at least 2 different ways with button click and user typing.
+I have chosen input typing method, This is better in terms of UX, but this can be api costly, I prevent that with cancelling in progress ajax requests.
-Fixed typing search issues with cancelling axios request if any request is in process.
 During development, I noticed swapi api sometimes responds really slowly, this has nothing to do with application's performance, You can double check it with browser's network tab if api request is pending or not.
-It can go up 30 secs sometimes, I believe this is because it's a free api.
+It can go up to 30 seconds sometimes, I believe this is because it's a free api.
 Also you can track cancelled requests from console.log.
 Currently only one search field is supported.